 Whitsunday Turtle Rescue Centre

 The Whitsunday Turtle Rescue Centre was launched in May 2013 to ensure that any sick or injured marine turtles are provided the care that they need.
-The centre has five quarantine tanks and to date has provided care for over 80 turtles.
+The centre has five quarantine tanks and to date has provided care for over 225 turtles including 69 hatchlings from one nest.

 The Centre is staffed by a dedicated and trained team of volunteers who give up their time to come in a care for these magical creatures.
 We have a roster of turtles carers, who prepare food, feed, clean and care for the turtles.